KICL supports using SASL to authenticate with an IRC server. As described in the

 KICL does not currently support impersonation - this is only really applicable to services administrators in the context of IRC.

-For Atheme, the EXTERNAL mechanism looks at the client's SSL certificate and checks to see if the fingerprint has been associated with a services account.
+For Atheme, the EXTERNAL mechanism looks at the client's TLS certificate and checks to see if the fingerprint has been associated with a services account.
 The client will become authenticated if so.

-See the SSL docs for more information on the
+See the TLS docs for more information on the

 This mechanism uses an elliptic curve keypair and a challenge from the server, which the client signs.
 The result is sent to the server and checked against the public key stored with the NickServ account.
 If the signature is valid, the user is logged in to their account.